dcnsakthi/azcogs-vision/README.md

 - Get the blob content from Azure Storage account and pass to Computer Vision (image content) for Azure Cognitive Service – Computer Vision to detect the animals/objects.
 Finally, write the API detection result in JSON format to Azure Storage account and Cosmos DB.

-- Get the blob content from Azure Storage account and pass to Computer Vision (image content) for Azure Cognitive Service – Custom Vision to detect the animals/objects.
+- Get the blob content from Azure Storage account and pass to Custom Vision (image content) for Azure Cognitive Service – Custom Vision to detect the animals/objects.
 Finally, write the API detection result in JSON format to Azure Storage account and Cosmos DB.

 <img src=".images\LogicAppVision.jpg" height=450 width=750 border=1>